Frequently Asked Questions: MASS-FIX

 Q: Can MASS-FIX testing be used to monitor patients on therapies other than daratumumab?

-Yes, MASS-FIX testing currently is validated for the following therapies: daratumumab, elotuzumab, isatuximab, and rituximab.
+Yes, MASS-FIX testing currently is validated for the following therapies: daratumumab, elotuzumab, and isatuximab.

 Q: Can this test be used to replace MRD testing on a bone marrow sample?